tlspuffin/tlspuffin/docs/docs/references/support-matrix.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-*tlspuffin* provides tooling to download, patch and build several *preset* library configurations.
+*tlspuffin* provides tooling to download, patch, and build several *preset* library configurations.
 This page describes the current support for these presets.

 :::warning[tooling support]